CO - Colorado Staff

 Lonnie grew up in Minnesota where he started his career as an electrician.
 In 1990, he moved to Colorado to pursue his dreams of snowboarding and generally spending more time outdoors.
 Lonnie ran his own electrical contractor business for 20 years until recently when he decided to specialize more heavily in solar electrical work.
 He is excited to work at a non-profit like GRID where he knows that his work will make a difference.
 Lonnie spends most of his free time outdoors and enjoys hunting and fishing in the Rocky Mountains.

-Residential Jr. Solar Installation Supervisor
+Shravan Joshi, Residential Solar Installation Supervisor

 Development